Overview

 Grain by Grain Effects

-REVERB A simple grain by grain reverb.
-State of the reverb is not reset for new grains.
-Previous grains still resonate, such that different grainsizes, densities and envelopes have a qualitative impact on the reverb.
+REVERB: A simple grain-by-grain reverb.
+The state of the reverb is not reset for new grains, allowing previous grains to resonate.
+Different grainsizes, densities, and envelopes qualitatively impact the reverb.

-TAPE MODE When activated the sound is not granulated.
-Everything granulation related is skipped.
-SPEED is restricted to 0.1 - 2.0x (ten times slowed down to two times sped up).
+TAPE MODE: When activated, granulation-related processing is skipped.
+The sound is processed using a high-quality resampling algorithm with a restricted SPEED range of 0.1 to 2.0x (ten times slowed down to two times sped up).
 Lower or higher values are ignored.
-Includes highest quality resampling, which is less expensive at small integer ratios.
-(SPEED at 0.1, 0.15, 0.2, ... , 1.95, 2.0).
 FADE can be used to smooth the loop.
-Please watch the waveform to understand how it works.
+Please observe the waveform to understand its operation.

 Grain by Grain Effects included in Upgrade

-BUZZ fills the grain with PARTIALS harmonics of a fundamental with frequency CPS.
-OFFSET determines from which harmonic to start.
-BRIGHTNESS determines the loudness of higher harmonics.
+BUZZ fills the grain with harmonics (PARTIALS) of a fundamental frequency (CPS).
+OFFSET determines the starting harmonic, while BRIGHTNESS adjusts the loudness of higher harmonics.

-MODAL either passes an impulse with loudness PRE GAIN or the grain with loudness IN GAIN through a bank of resonators at frequencies set to the resonances (modes) of some well known sound objects.
+MODAL passes either an impulse (with PRE GAIN) or the grain (with IN GAIN) through a bank of resonators tuned to the resonances (modes) of well-known sound objects.

-VCO fills the grain with the output of up to three bandlimited oscillators.
-Each oscillator can be detuned in relation to CPS which results in beating.
-When the app is in stereo mode DETUNELR results in binaural beating.
-Pulsewidth (PW) can be (LFO) modulated when the oscillator waveform is either PULSE or RAMP.
-This effect has its own FILTER instance, which can be controlled from the grain by grain FILTER section and is activated with the FILTER switch.
+VCO fills the grain with output from up to three bandlimited oscillators.
+Each oscillator can be detuned relative to CPS, producing beating effects.
+In stereo mode, DETUNELR creates binaural beating.
+Pulsewidth (PW) modulation is available when the oscillator waveform is PULSE or RAMP.
+This effect includes its own FILTER instance, controlled in the grain-by-grain FILTER section and activated with the FILTER switch.

-CPS of BUZZ, MODAL and VCO takes its value from PDETECT if FOLLOW is enabled in either of these.
-PDETECT has to be active.
+CPS for BUZZ, MODAL, and VCO, takes its value from PDETECT if FOLLOW is enabled in any of these effects.
+PDETECT must be active.
+HOLD when active holds the current pitch.

-FILTER filters each grain with one of some resonant filters, with sweepable CUT/CF on a grain per grain basis.
-In conjunction with VCO this creates grains in analogue substractive style.
+FILTER filters each grain with one of several resonant filters, with sweepable frequency on a per-grain basis.
+When used with VCO, this creates grains in an analog subtractive synthesis style.

-PDETECT Does a pitch detection on the unprocessed source sound before any of the grain by grain effects is invoked.
-SMOOTH smoothes rapid changes of the dectected pitch in between successive pitch detections.
-PRELP is routed to a low pass filter, by which the signal is filtered before pitch detection and may give a more precise result.
-BOUNDA and BOUNDB can be adjusted to keep the detected pitch in a certain range.
+PDETECT performs pitch detection on the unprocessed source sound before applying any grain-by-grain effects.
+SMOOTH helps to smooth rapid changes in detected pitch between successive detections.
+PRELP filters the signal before pitch detection for more precise results.
+BOUNDA and BOUNDB adjust the pitch detection range.
 TRANSPOSE transposes the detected pitch in octaves.

-Note: Pitch detection is done with each new grain and should only be used at low grain densities.
+Note: Pitch detection occurs with each new grain and should be used at low grain densities for optimal performance.

 Phase Vocoder and Cross Synthesis